-Looking beyond the Covid-19 pandemic, we need to respond to the climate and nature emergencies and as we transition to a new way of life outside the European Union, now more than ever we need a clear, up-to-date plan of action to equip the Forest for the future.
+Looking beyond the Covid pandemic, we need to respond to the climate and nature emergencies and as we transition to a new way of life outside the European Union, now more than ever we need a clear, up-to-date plan of action to equip the Forest for the future.

-The central role of the Plan is to guide and co-ordinate the work of all those with an interest and influence in the National Park in delivering the National Park purposes and duty.
+The central role of this Plan is to guide and co-ordinate the work of all those with an interest and influence in the National Park in delivering the National Park purposes and duty.
 This includes organisations with statutory responsibilities, land management interests, businesses, local communities and user groups.
-It is a Plan for the National Park, not just the National Park Authority.
+It is a Plan for the National Park, not the National Park Authority.
 All those with interests in the New Forest National Park should take account of the Partnership Plan's vision for the area and embed the relevant actions within their own work programmes.

-This Plan outlines the key drivers and challenges facing the National Park and set out how these will be addressed collectively.
-It sets out an overall approach to managing the National Park for the next 5 years, which will frame more detailed policies and actions over this period.
+This Plan outlines the key drivers and challenges facing the National Park and sets out how these will be addressed collectively.
+It sets out an overall approach to managing the National Park for the next five years, which will frame more detailed policies and actions over this period.
 It will guide and align the priorities and resources of the National Park Authority with those of partner organisations, businesses and communities who are key to the implementation of our collective ambitions.
 Our intention is that it will also influence wider decisions and investment of all those who have a part to play in protecting this most special landscape.
-It will also enable the support of communities in and around the New Forest who have a crucial role in achieving a positive future for the National Park.
+It will also enable the support and engagement of communities in and around the New Forest who have a crucial role in achieving a positive future for the National Park.

 We are building on many achievements from the previous Partnership Plan.
-Its legacy includes success in securing grants for projects across the Forest together, such as the Heritage Lottery funded 'Our Past Our Future'.

-More recent successes in securing grant funding has been due to our track record of successfully delivering large partnership projects.
+Its legacy includes success in securing and managing grants for projects across the Forest together, such as the Heritage Lottery funded 'Our Past Our Future' and the Verderers' Higher Level Stewardship Scheme.
+More recently grant funding has been secured due to this track record of successfully delivering large partnership projects.

 This Partnership Plan has been prepared with input and support from the main statutory organisations who share responsibility for delivering the aims and objectives of the Plan.
-Its scope was set by a public survey in 2020 and the resulting draft Partnership Plan received responses and feedback from over 350 individuals and organisations as part of the public consultation in Summer 2021.
-The feedback and comments received have helped to strengthen the Plan.
+Its scope was set by a widely advertised call for views at the New Forest Show in 2019, followed by a public 'snapshot' survey in 2020 with over 2,700 responses.
+The resulting draft Partnership Plan received responses and feedback from over 380 individuals and organisations as part of the public consultation in summer 2021.
+The feedback and comments received from partners and the local communities have undoubtedly helped to strengthen the Plan.